d-krupke/AlgBench/README.rst

 Version History
 ===============

+- **2.0.0** Extensive change of stdout/stderr handling and new logging functionality.
+   By default, stdout and stderr will now be saved with the runtime of the function.
+   Additionally, you can now capture loggers of the Python logging framework and save them to the database.
+   This is especially useful if you use a library that uses the logging framework.
+Prefere ``logging`` over ``print`` for logging information.
 -  **1.1.0** Some changes for efficiency turned out to be less robust in case of, e.g., keyboard interrupt.
 Fixed that.
 -  **1.0.0** Changing the database layout, making it more efficient